 As of the date hereof, the Group conducts its business through the following operating legal entities.
-These are Routa Luxury Services Ltd., Flamel Global Limited, Seldthorn Private Equity Limited, Kertina Group Ltd and Botimelo Group Ltd, all of them being wholly owned subsidiaries of Brokercreditservice Structured Products Plc.
-Each of the these wholly owned Subsidiaries is established to carry on any trade or activity whatsoever related to, connected with or involving shares, stock, debentures, debenture stock, bonds, notes, obligations, warrants, options, derivatives, commodities and any other instruments related to equity, debt or commodities of all kinds (except for the investment activity that requires authorisation and/or license).
+These are Routa Luxury Services Ltd and Botimelo Group Ltd both of them being wholly owned subsidiaries of Brokercreditservice Structured Products Plc.
+During the period under review, Brokercreditservice Structured Products Plc had full control of another three companies, these being Flamel Global Limited, Seldthorn Private Equity Limited and Kertina Group Ltd which were fully disposed of on 21 June 2017.
+Each of the above mentioned wholly owned Subsidiaries is/was established to carry on any trade or activity whatsoever related to, connected with or involving shares, stock, debentures, debenture stock, bonds, notes, obligations, warrants, options, derivatives, commodities and any other instruments related to equity, debt or commodities of all kinds (except for the investment activity that requires authorisation and/or license).